Skip to content

 Prepare for Immediate Employment

 The job outlook for Astronomy can vary depending on the specific field and level of education.
-However, in general, the field is small and highly competitive.
-A Ph.D. is typically required for most research positions, and job opportunities are limited.
-However, with increasing investment in space exploration and technology, more opportunities in applied fields such as data analysis and instrumentation may exist.
+The field is small and competitive, with most research positions requiring a Ph.D. and limited job opportunities.
+Increased investment in space exploration and technology may create more opportunities in applied fields like data analysis and instrumentation.
 The median annual salary wage for Astronomers is $128,160.

 Additionally, there are many opportunities for science educators, science communicators, and Astro-tourism.
 Refer to Career Coach for more information regarding related occupations and compensation.